quintel/etdataset-public/README.md

 # ETDataset - Start here

-Each country shown in the Energy Transition Model (ETM) requires its own **Input Data** to correctly model the energy system of that country.
-This repository is dedicated to creating these *country-specific datasets* (**Input Data**), which are exported to [ETSource](https://github.com/quintel/etsource), further processed by [ETEngine](https://github.com/quintel/etengine) and displayed in the [front-end](http://www.et-model.com) by [ETModel](https://github.com/quintel/etmodel).
-The **Input Data** is created in [ETDataset](https://github.com/quintel/etdataset) by various **Research Analyses**.
-Furthermore, this repository is used for logging all issues and discussions encountered in the process of creating and maintaining Input Data.
+Each country shown in the [Energy Transition Model (ETM)](http://www.et-model.com) requires a *country-specific dataset* (**Input Data**) to correctly model the energy system of that country.
+The ETDataset repository is dedicated to creating these *country-specific datasets*.
+Once a complete dataset is created it needs to be exported to [ETSource](https://github.com/quintel/etsource) from where the Input Data will be used in calculations by [ETEngine](https://github.com/quintel/etengine).
+The user can interact with the model through the front-end of the [ETM](http://www.et-model.com) that is maintained in the [ETModel](https://github.com/quintel/etmodel) repository.
+The Input Data is created by various **Research Analyses**.
+In addition to creating datasets, the ETDataset repository is used for logging all issues and discussions encountered in the process of creating and maintaining Input Data.

 ![ETDataset dataflow](documentation/dataflow_repositories.png)

-There are two versions of the ETDataset repository:
+One of the key ingredients in the creation of a dataset is the IEA energy balance.
+Since these energy balances are proprietary, they cannot be published in a public repository.
+Therefore, we created two versions of the ETDataset repository:

-1. [**ETDataset**](https://github.com/quintel/etdataset-public) is a **private** repository, that is used by Quintel to generate the Input Data for the ETM.
-The repository is private because the dataset generation processes requires an IEA energy balance.
-The IEA energy balances are proprietary and cannot be published.
+1. [**ETDataset**](https://github.com/quintel/etdataset) is a **private** repository that is used by Quintel to generate the Input Data for all countries shown in the ETM.
+This repository is private because it contains the IEA energy balances.
-- [**ETdataset-public**](https://github.com/quintel/etdataset-public)) is a **public** copy of the [ETDataset](https://github.com/quintel/etdataset-public) repository, but without the proprietary energy balances.
+- [**ETdataset-public**](https://github.com/quintel/etdataset-public) is a **public** copy of the [ETDataset](https://github.com/quintel/etdataset) repository, but without the proprietary energy balances.
 This repository is available for informative purposes.
-There is a dummy energy balance available for the *example* country.
-Running the dataset generation set for countries requires the purchase of an energy balance.
+The repository also contains the entire dataset (including a fictional energy balance) for the country *example* that can be used to review the dataset generation process.
+Running the dataset generation process for a real country requires the purchase of the IEA energy balance for that country.

+More information on the generation of Input Data and a more in-depth explanation of the relation between ETDataset and ETDataset-public can be found [here](/documentation/generate_output_files.md).
+If you want to make changes to the model or if you would like to add a new country, have a look at [this page](/documentation/generate_output_files.md).
+Contact [Quintel](http://quintel.com/contact) if you desire more information.

 ## Content

 The ETDataset repository contains the following folders and files:

 - The [**Analysis Manager**](analysis_manager.xlsm) is an Excel workbook that serves as the *control room* for generating Input Data.
-The Analysis Manager stores macros that facilitate the generation process of Input Data.
+The Analysis Manager contains macros that facilitate the generation process of Input Data.
 - The [**Analyses**](/analyses) folder contains the **Research Analyses**, Excel files that are *tools* used to process Research Data.
 They do **not** contain any data themselves.
 The various analyses can be opened via the [Analysis Manager](analysis_manager.xlsm).
 - The [**Data**](/data) folder contains country-specific data that is imported, manipulated and exported by the Research Analyses.
 - The [**Source Analyses**](/source_analyses) folder contains analyses for the assumptions in the various Research Analyses.
-Where the [Analyses](/analyses) folder contains analyses for the *uniform data* sources, the [Source Analyses](/source_analyses) directory contains the *non-uniform data* and manipulation of such data.
+Where the [Analyses](/analyses) folder contains analyses for the *uniform data* sources, i.e. sources of data that is formatted in the same way for all countries, the [Source Analyses](/source_analyses) directory contains the *non-uniform data* and manipulation of such data.
 - The [**Documentation**](/documentation) folder contains additional and more detailed information.

 The ETDataset repository is dedicated to *country-specific* (energy) data for the ETM.
 Technological specifications (such as efficiencies and costs) that are not country-specific are stored in the [ETSource](https://github.com/quintel/etsource/tree/master/nodes) repository.